alanphys/BeamSchemeV1/readme.txt

 10) Known issues
 Windows does not automatically focus the control under the mouse cursor therefore the context sensitive help may return the wrong help page.

-FFF parameters are currently not implemented.
+FFF parameters are partially implemented.

 11) History
 22/07/2008 version 0.1